-Jansons returned to the Royal Concertgebouw Orchestra in September 2016, for Mahler´s Symphony No. 7.
+Jansons returned to the Royal Concertgebouw Orchestra in 2016 for Tchaikovsky’s Pique Dame at Dutch National Opera, and for Mahler´s Symphony No. 7.
 In October 2017 he conducted the orchestra in works by Shostakovich, Rachmaninoff, Tchaikovsky and Liszt.